menu iconknow your dna logosearch icon

 With all the benefits that come with using DNA evidence, there are also pitfalls.

 DNA isn’t perfect, though it’s closer to perfect than many other types of evidence.
 However, human error or bias corrupts the analysis of DNA evidence.
-This could result in linking innocent people to crimes and pointing to “airtight” evidence as proof when it’s not completely reliable.
+This could link innocent people to crimes and point to “airtight” evidence as proof when it’s not completely reliable.

 Overall, there is a concern that DNA analysis could lead to the creation of a “genetic dragnet” and bring people with no direct link to crime into an investigation, exposing their privacy for no reason.